jeffbass/imagenode/README.rst

 =================================

-**imagenode** requires a *LOT* of settings: settings for the camera, settings for the GPIO pins, settings for detector and each ROI, etc. The settings are kept in a YAML file and are changed to "tune" the image capture, ROIs, motion detection and computer vision parameters.
+**imagenode** requires a *LOT* of settings: settings for the camera, settings for the GPIO pins, settings for each detector and each ROI, etc. The settings are kept in a YAML file and are changed to "tune" the image capture, ROIs, motion detection and computer vision parameters.
 An example YAML file is included in the "yaml" directory.
 An explanation of the yaml file and adjusting the settings